Lesson 2: Editorials- Facts that Support Opinions

 Not Provided: Chart paper, markers

 will explain that we are going to read editorials to see how the author uses facts to support his or her opinion.
 As we read, we are going to identify the subject, the author’s opinion, the facts the author uses to support his or her opinion, and the sources of the facts.
-I will read the editorial about curfews (provided in Books and Passages) and model how to complete the “Using Facts to Support Opinions” chart (see Direct Teaching Teacher Example Chart, provided below in Teacher and Student Materials).
+I will read the editorial about curfews (provided in Books and Passages) and model how to complete the “Using Facts to Support Opinions” chart (see Direct Teaching Teacher Example Chart, provided in the green Texts & Materials tab).

 Ask: How did I identify the supporting facts used in the editorial?
 Students should respond that you read the editorial and identified the topic, the author's opinion, and then identified facts that supported that opinion.

-will read the editorial “Are School Uniforms that Bad?” (passageis provided) and complete the “Using Facts to Support Opinions” chart (Guided Practice Teacher Example Chart is provided below) by identifying the subject, the author’s opinion, facts that support the opinion, and sources.
+will read the editorial “Are School Uniforms that Bad?” (passageis provided in the green Texts & Materials tab) and complete the “Using Facts to Support Opinions” chart (Guided Practice Teacher Example Chart is provided in the green Texts & Materials tab) by identifying the subject, the author’s opinion, facts that support the opinion, and sources.

-will read the editorial “Cigarettes are Drugs!” (provided) and complete the “Facts to Support Opinions” chart by identifying the subject, the author’s opinion, facts that support the opinion, and the sources for the facts.
-(Student Independent Practice is provided below.)
+will read the editorial “Cigarettes are Drugs!” (provided in the green Texts & Materials tab) and complete the “Facts to Support Opinions” chart by identifying the subject, the author’s opinion, facts that support the opinion, and the sources for the facts.
+(Student Independent Practice is provided in the green Texts & Materials tab.)

 Build Student Vocabulary individuality